Dubnyk will start for the Wild for the foreseeable future.

-The Predators have acquired Devan Dubnyk from the Oilers in exchange for Matt Hendricks.
+The Wild have acquired Devan Dubnyk from the Coyotes for a 2015 third-round pick.

 The Wild are in desperate need of goaltending, so they have shipped a third rounder in this summer’s draft to the Coyotes for Dubnyk who is set to become a UFA.
 Dubnyk has gone 9-5-2 with a 2.72 GAA and .916 SV% in his first year with the Coyotes.
 He heads to the Wild, who are 4th in the NHL in shots against per game (27.2) but rank 24th in team GAA (3.02).

 Dubnyk gave up six tallies on 31 shot attempts in the Coyotes loss in Dallas on New Years Eve.
 Mike Smith started the last four games, but Dubnyk will be in the game tonight vs. the Sharks.
 He was 4-3-1 with a 2.94 GAA and .914 SV% in December—Dubnyk made 40 saves in a 4-3 shootout win in his first start vs. San Jose.